Adaptive Authentication

 Password & Push Notification | Requires providing the password and approving sign-ins via push notification sent to the BlockID App. |

-Password & FIDO | Requires providing the password and using an enrolled FIDO Device -- Windows Hello, Mac TouchID, or your security key to login. |
+Password & FIDO | Enter the password and then use your enrolled FIDO devices such as Windows Hello, Mac TouchID, or your security key, to login. |

 Password & BlockID App Codes | Requires providing the password and entering the 6-digit code generated by the BlockID app. |

-Password & Hardware OTP Codes | Requires providing the password and code from the hardware token. |
+Password & Hardware OTP Codes | This option allows users to enter the password and then the code generated from the hardware token. |

 Step 5: Adaptive Authentication Journey Evaluation